dotnet/AspNetCore.Docs/aspnetcore/includes/mvc-intro/search3.md

 The movie-genre view model will contain:

    * A list of movies.
    * A `SelectList` containing the list of genres.
-This will allow the user to select a genre from the list.
+This allows the user to select a genre from the list.
    * `MovieGenre`, which contains the selected genre.
-   * `SearchString`, which contains the text users will enter in the search text box
+   * `SearchString`, which contains the text users enter in the search text box.

 Replace the `Index` method in `MoviesController.cs` with the following code: